 - 3. Will distance from home affect your child's success and happiness; - Will your child do better in a closed (campus) or town-based (non-campus) environment; - 5.
 Take advantage of open days or university visits, and try to ensure your child prepares in advance.

-The Parents' Guide to Apprenticeships
+The Parents' Guide to Homelife and study